kewp/dev/posts/care.md

-tanker, it takes forever to really understand it, remember all the complexities, what goes where, which machine is running what, how does it cache, what databases, what scripts are running, how ...
+tanker, it takes forever to really understand it, remember all the complexities, what goes where, which machine is running what, how does it cache, what databases, what scripts are running ...

-and each time it's this manual thing - ok, i need to check the api script ... how does it work ... click, try to remember which repo holds the code ... often this whole process is me just staring at my computer stupidly, waiting for my brain to give me an answer ...
+and each time it's this manual thing - ok, i need to check the api script ... how does it work ... try to remember which repo holds the code ... often this whole process is me just staring at my computer stupidly, waiting for my brain to give me an answer ...